Stirring Mexican volcano closes schools, raises alert

 Schools in at least five small towns near the volcano called off classes after Mexico's National Center for Disaster Prevention raised the alert level for the 5,450-meter (17,900-foot) Popocatepetl late on Monday.

-Carlos Gutierrez, head of operations at the centre, told Reuters that the current alert could remains for several weeks or months until the activity decreases.
+Carlos Gutierrez, head of operations at the center, told Reuters that the current alert could remains for several weeks or months until the activity decreases.

 The volcano, known by locals as "El Popo" or "Don Goyo," is clearly visible from the capital on a clear day.